brianlovin/figma-dominant-color-toolkit/README.md

 ## Installation and contributing

-1. Clone the repository: `git clone https://github.com/brianlovin/figma-dominant-color-utilities.git`
+1. Clone the repository: `git clone https://github.com/brianlovin/figma-dominant-color-toolkit.git`
-1. Go to the directory: `cd figma-dominant-color-utilities`
+1. Go to the directory: `cd figma-dominant-color-toolkit`
 1. Install dependencies with `npm install`
 1. Build the plugin: `npm run dev`
 1. Go to the `plugins` directory in Figma
 1. Add a new development plugin
-1. Select the `figma-dominant-color-utilities/manifest.json` file as the manifest
+1. Select the `figma-dominant-color-toolkit/manifest.json` file as the manifest